easybuilders/easybuild/index.rst

 Having trouble?
 We'd like to help!

-* Search for information in the archives of the easybuild@lists.ugent.be mailing list, see the `archives`_ or `post a question`_.
+* Search for information in the `archives`_ of the easybuild@lists.ugent.be mailing list or `subscribe`_ to post a question.

-* Ask a question in the `#easybuild IRC channel`_, or search this documentation collection.
+* Ask a question in the `#easybuild IRC channel`_ on the Freenode network, or search this documentation collection.

 * Report issues with EasyBuild framework in our `framework ticket tracker`_.